Found us from search engine?

 Shopping on Society6 is really easy with all the filters they provide.
 Shopping for nice stuff is also easy as they feature beautifully designed products that are liked or purchased the most by other consumers.
 Good business strategy to sell us more products.

 Alexa Ranking: 4,492

-Strava is like social network for runners and cyclist where they can log in where they’ve ran or cycled.
+Strava is like a social network for runners and cyclist where they can log in where they’ve run or cycled.

 Alexa Ranking: 1,441

-Do let me know if you have any better examples.
+Do let me know if you have any better mobile website design.